 V&C: Booking with us as soon as possible is best.
 We book out typically 6 months to a year in advance.
 We are already starting to get bookings for 2021, which for a photo booth is typically pretty early.
 Many couples book their venues, photographers, and maybe florists first, but we are incredibly flattered when we are the first vendor that the couple books, which has happened more often than one would think!
 Many times when we are the first vendor booked, the couple asks us for advice on who we would recommend they research for other vendors they plan to hire, which is always flattering.

-What tips/advice can you give couples planning their big day?
+What tips/advice can you give couples?

 OHD: Look past the little inconveniences that happen on the day of the wedding and focus on the fact that at the end of the day, you’re married to your best friend and that is one heck of a reason to celebrate!